ityutin/trava/README.md

 ## How

 You tell what metrics you want to calculate and how results should be presented to you.
 Then you just run **Trava** using a model of your choice and parameters for it.
 Fit&predict process is customizable as well.
 See examples/ dir for the details.
+For now only sklearn-style model are supported. ( *fit*, *predict*, *predict_proba* methods )

 ## Example

-Note: See example/Basics.ipynb for the intro tour.
+Note: See examples/Basics.ipynb for the intro tour.

 ```
-# what metrics to calculate
+# what metrics to calculate. sk(...) means wrapper for sklearn metrics, custom metrics are easily supported as well.
 scorers = [sk(recall_score), sk(precision_score)]

 # how to show the metrics.
 In this case dictionary with metrics values will be returned